freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 HATs.
 The Overlays can be obtained by installing the rpi-firmware package.

-A new u-boot port for the W variant of the RPI0 was commited as u-boot-rpi-0-w.
+A new u-boot port for the W variant of the RPI0 was committed as u-boot-rpi-0-w.
 Some experiments started by trasz@ show that we could maybe produce a generic image for all armv6 RPI (RPI-B, RPI0 and RPI0W).